We spoke to over 500 EAs across Australia and New Zealand to uncover what it takes to be an EA, and we are very grateful to them for their time.

 If you’re considering your career options and want to become an EA, our report will give you an insight into what’s involved and what it takes.
 And if you are already an EA, we hope you find what your peer group have to say about success to be interesting and engaging.

-80% of EAs have formal post school qualifications.
+80% of Executive Assistants have formal post school qualifications.
 67% said communication was in the top 3 skills needed, but several said updating their technical skills and learning the latest technology was the biggest professional challenge over the next 12 months.

 Soft skills are becoming ever more important in an EAs role.
 EAs are also having to become ever more commercial and are integral in their executives and company’s success.
 72% said organisational skills were among the top skills needed and 42% said prioritising was in the top 3 skills.
 Time management is hence one of the biggest challenges in an EAs role.